"Before installing a Conservatory or Orangery you must find out whether you require planning permission"

 What about regulations for extensions in world heritage sites & conservation areas?

 Additional building regulations may exist depending on the land and local laws for property extensions.
-Other regulations may include:
+Other regulations may dictate that you:

 What is the Difference Between Planning Permission and Building Regulations?

-First things first, people often get confused between Planning Permission and Building Regulations.
-Both are the accountability of the Local Authority.
-Here are the fundamental differences between the two:
+First things first, people often confuse Planning Permission with Building Regulations.
+While both are under the control of local authorities, there are two fundamental differences:

 - Planning Permission considers the aesthetic outcome of a new building/extension on the nearby properties and area

-- Building Regulations outline how the property must be structured in terms of thermal effectiveness, and so on
+- Building Regulations outline how the property must be structured in terms of thermal effectiveness, etc.

 Conservatory Building Regulations 2017 & 2018